By: Vanessa M.

 You might have a website, but if people do not know you exist, how will they know what to search for in the first place?

-If a customer is searching for a local business offering certain products or services, chances are that your business will likely come up on Google search and Google maps.
+If a customer is searching for a local business offering certain local products or services, chances are that your business will likely come up on local search and maps.

-You might be asking, how do I get my business on Google?
+You might be asking, how do I get my business listed on Google?

 What is Google Business Profile?